oracle-livelabs/security/oci-network-firewall/network-firewall/config-network-firewall.md

       | ServerB-Subnet-CIDR        |  10.10.2.0/24 |   ServerB Subnet CIDR in Spoke-VCN     |
       | MyPublic-IP                |  98.X.X.X/32  |   Enter your Public IP Address         |

-3. You will add list one-by-one by clicking on **Add appication list** and Fill out the dialog box:
+3. You will add lists one by one by clicking on **Add application list** and Filling out the dialog box:

-      - **IP Address List NAME**: Provide a name
+      - **IP Address List Name**: Provide a name
-      - **IP Addresses**: Enter value as per table for Each List.
+      - **IP Addresses**: Enter the value as per the table for Each List.
         - For Example: **Clinet-Subnet-CIDR** IP address list enter **10.10.1.0/24**.

-4. Verify all the information and Click **Add IP Addrerss List**.
+4. Verify all the information and Click **Add IP Address List**.

    ![Clone Network Firewall Policy Add IP Address Client CIDR List](../common/images/clone-network-firewall-add-ip-address-client-cidr-lists.png " ")